igorkry/tnt4j-streams/README.md

 This sample shows how to stream Apache access log records as activity events from multiple log files using file name matching wildcard pattern.

-Sample files can be found in `samples\apache-access-multi-log` directory.
+Sample files can be found in `samples/apache-access-multi-log` directory.

 `localhost_access_log.[DATE].txt` is sample Apache access log files depicting some HTTP server activity.